 Following the local training sessions for physicians, Drs.
-Carter and Ardery will conduct a telephone conference with each Physician Leader-Pharmacist Leader pair to discuss any questions or issues that the site leaders were not able to answer.
+Carter and Ardery will conduct a telephone conference with each Physician Leader to discuss any questions or issues that the site leaders were not able to answer.

 Drs.
 Carter and Ardery will continue to support these offices through teleconferences to be held: